syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ## Handle Navigation

-`Navigating` event occurs when navigating beetween current range of dates to next or previous range of dates in calendar.
-Navigating between the same view can berestricted by handling the `Navigating` event. `NavigatingEventArgs` provides the information about the old and new range of dates.
+`Navigating` event occurs when navigating between current range of dates to next or previous range of dates in calendar.
+Navigating between the same view can be restricted by handling the `Navigating` event. `NavigatingEventArgs` provides the information about the old and new range of dates.
 This helps to restrict navigation in specific scenarios only.
 The following code example illustrates the same.

 {% tabs %}